The Triumph of Christianity

 • The Parallel: Modern secular skepticism, naturalistic mockery, and pluralistic confusion are identical to the environment Peter, Paul and other followers of “The Way” faced in the Roman Empire.

 • The Opportunity: Because the landscape has returned to 1st-century conditions, the Apostolic strategies found in the Book of Acts are effective tools for engaging our secular friends, relatives, and colleagues.
-While we might not have the apostle’s ability to perform “signs, wonders and miracles” today, we all have an essential resource not available in Apostolic times - the written word of God.
-And there is no one more capable of guiding us to its meaning and life application than Dr. John MacArthur.
-While many believers will not be supporters of some of Dr. MacArthur’s theology, we believe everyone can benefit from his exhaustive research.
+While we might not have the apostle’s ability to perform “signs, wonders and miracles” today, we all have an essential resource not available in Apostolic times - the written word of God and expert commentary from pastors and theologians such as our guide, Dr. John MacArthur.
+While many will object to some of Dr. MacArthur’s theology, we believe everyone can benefit from his exhaustive research and teaching.

 The Acts 2020 Project Mission